Data Matrix Barcode: Complete Guide to 2D Matrix Codes

 Data Matrix vs. Other 2D Codes

-Choosing between Data Matrix and alternative two-dimensional symbologies depends on application requirements and infrastructure.
+Choosing between Data Matrix and other two-dimensional symbologies depends on your application requirements and infrastructure.

 Data Matrix vs. PDF417: PDF417 uses stacked linear encoding rather than true 2D matrix patterns.
 It works better when scanners can only read vertically, but Data Matrix offers better omnidirectional reading and space efficiency for most applications.